OlavoMDSilva/Play-View/README.md

 </div>

-## 📌 About PlayView
+## 📌 About Play View

-**PlayView** is a REST API platform designed to help users discover, review, and explore video games.
+**Play View** is a REST API platform designed to help users discover, review, and explore video games.
 The API provides endpoints for managing game data, including searching, filtering, and reviewing games.

 This project is a **work in progress (WIP)** and is built using **Spring Boot** for the backend, with HATEOAS to provide hypermedia-driven API responses.
 The project aims to deliver a complete backend solution for a game review platform, with plans to deploy it publicly once fully developed.